sumwale/keepassxc-unlock/README.md

 The second important idea is that all the database unlock operations are carried out by a root owned systemd service itself and not by any other user process that can bring about needless complications on the trustworthiness of the other process.
-In addition, the SHA512 checksum of the keepassxc executable is verified before making the unlock D-Bus calls to verify that no other process is listening on.
+In addition, the SHA512 checksum of the keepassxc executable (or its PATH and ownership) is verified before making the unlock D-Bus calls to verify that no other process is listening on.

 The global service just starts this user-specific systemd service after a successful authentication by watching the system D-Bus events, and the service takes over